Category: Uncategorized

 An Open Letter from Me: Thoughts About the Department

-– Chenni Valavan Dear Department, Hi.
+Read more: An Open Letter from Me: Thoughts About the Department– Chenni Valavan Dear Department, Hi.
 It’s me.
 From the last Integrated MA batch.
 Still here (all 10 fingers, 10 brain cells).
 Still confused.
 Still waiting for someone to acknowledge our situation, to not brush it aside.
 And yes, I am talking out of experience.
-Kindly hear me out as I write to you all; Read More
+Kindly hear me out as I write to you all;…

 5–8 minutes